symbol/miscellaneous/README.md

 _check balances of multiple accounts in a network_

-Prints balance and last harvest information for a set of NIS1 and/or Symbol accounts.
+Prints balance and last harvest information for a set of NEM and/or Symbol accounts.

 Example: load accounts and nodes from `templates/symbol.public.yaml` and print all accounts with role `core`.